-As humans we simply don’t have the time or brain capacity to make all our decisions consciously and rationally using System 2 thinking.
+As human-beings we simply don’t have the time or brain capacity to make all our decisions consciously and rationally, using System 2 thinking.

 That is why, when it comes to everyday brand purchases, the majority of our decision-making is driven by our subconscious mind, using instinctive, System 1 thinking.

 And even when it comes to more significant purchases, we still tend to rely on subconscious intervention to guide us towards the final purchase decision.

 This means that in order to become part of our consideration set a brand must be able to appeal to both our rational, conscious brand and also our subconscious, emotional one.

 In order to have subconscious appeal a brand must first create awareness and also demonstrate relevance and differentiation.

 However, as every marketer knows, achieving brand stand-out has never been more challenging.

 Whether you are developing a new brand, or re-energising an existing one, we’ll use our brand research toolkit and experience to ensure your brand has both System 1 and System 2 stickiness.